Heat oven to 400ºF.

 Toss the banana slices and lemon juice in a small bowl and set aside.

-Combine 1/2 cup of the sugar, the flour, and salt in a 3-quart saucier.
-Add the egg yolks and whisk to combine.
-Add the half and half and carefully whisk to combine.
-Cook over medium-low heat, stirring constantly, until the mixture reaches 172° to 180ºF, 5 to 10 minutes.
+Combine 1/2 cup of the sugar, the corn starch, salt, egg yolks, and whole milk in the carafe of a blender.
+Blend on high for about 15 seconds.
+Pour the mixture into a 3-quart saucier and cook over medium-low heat, stirring constantly, until the mixture reaches 172° to 180ºF, 5 to 10 minutes.
 The mixture will begin to thicken and bubble around the edges.
 Remove the pan from the heat and whisk in the vanilla.

 Spread a small amount of the pudding in the bottom of an oven-safe 1 1/2-quart glass mixing bowl.
 Cover with a layer of vanilla wafers, followed by a layer of banana slices.
 Pour one-third of the remaining pudding on top of the bananas and repeat, ending with a layer of pudding.

-Whisk the egg whites and cream of tartar in the bowl of a stand mixer on medium speed until soft peaks form.
-Gradually add the remaining 2 tablespoons of sugar and continue whisking until stiff peaks form.
+Whisk the egg whites and cream of tartar in the bowl of a stand mixer on medium speed until soft peaks form, about 2 minutes.
+Gradually add the remaining 2 tablespoons of sugar and continue whisking until stiff peaks form, about 2 more minutes.
 Spoon the meringue over the warm pudding, being sure to cover the edges.
 Bake until the meringue is evenly browned, 8 to 10 minutes.
 Remove the pudding from the oven and cool for 15 minutes before serving.
 Cool completely before refrigerating.
 Refrigerate for up to 3 days.